Director, Smart Cities National Lab.

 institutions.
 He is a co-editor of two books: Advanced

 Lectures in Networking (LNCS 2497, Springer, 2002) and Methodologies and Technologies for Networked Enterprises (LNCS 7200, Springer, 2012).
 He has published

-Giuseppe is an Associate Editor of Sustainable Computing (SUSCOM) and an Area Editor of Pervasive
+Giuseppe is currently serving as: Area Editor of Pervasive

 PerCom 2010 and IEEE WoWMoM